minio/minio/docs/bucket/replication/README.md

 In the above sample config, objects under prefixes matching any of the `ExcludedPrefixes` glob patterns will neither be versioned nor replicated.

+### SSE-C Encryption

+MinIO does not support SSE-C encrypted objects on replicated buckets, any application uploading SSE-C encrypted objects will be rejected with an error on replicated buckets.

+#### Rationale

+- SSE-C requires application to remember the keys for all GET/PUT operations, any unfortunate loss of keys would automatically mean the objects cannot be accessed anymore.
+- SSE-C is hardly adopted by most widely used applications, applications prefer server to manage the keys via SSE-KMS or SSE-S3.
+- MinIO recommends applications to use SSE-KMS, SSE-S3 for simpler, safer and robust encryption mechanism for replicated buckets.

 ## Explore Further

 - [MinIO Bucket Replication Design](https://github.com/minio/minio/blob/master/docs/bucket/replication/DESIGN.md)